abcdedf/system-design/README.md

 # system-design

-## It carries a set of pages discussing system design of distributed systems.
+## This repo carries a set of pages discussing system design of distributed systems.

+Feel free to read and leave any feedback for errata and improvements.